akash-network/docs/guides/node/README.md

 You can configure your node's pruning strategy at start time with the `--pruning` or by configuring your `app.toml` file.

+{% hint style="warning" %}
+If running a validator node, do not use `--pruning everything` as it is known to cause issues.
+Instead, please use `--pruning default`.
+{% endhint %}

 > Note: When you are pruning state you will not be able to query the heights that are not in your store.
 The sentry nodes the Akash team is running will be `--pruning nothing` and all data from the testnet will be queriable there.

 ## Fast Sync